code-philia/WebTestPilot-extension/README.md

 4. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Debug: Start Debugging", then select it.
 ![choose-debugger-type](./docs/assets/choose-debugger-type.png)

-5. In the extension debug window, press `Ctrl+Shift+P` and type "WebTestPilot: Set Workspace...", then select the WebTestPilot folder.
+5. In the extension debug window, open the WebTestPilot-extension folder inside it.
+6. Press `Ctrl+Shift+P` and type "WebTestPilot: Set Workspace...", then select the WebTestPilot folder.
 ![set-workspace](./docs/assets/set-workspace.png)
 ![choose-workspace](./docs/assets/choose-workspace.png)

-6. Click the WebTestPilot extension icon in the sidebar to start using it.
+7. Click the WebTestPilot extension icon in the sidebar to start using it.
 ![extension-icon](./docs/assets/extension-icon.png)
-7. In the debugger window, open a folder in it.
+8. In the debugger window, open a folder in it.
-8. Put the given test cases into .webtestpilot folder of the opened folder in the Extension Development Host window.
+9. Put the given test cases into .webtestpilot folder of the opened folder in the Extension Development Host window.
 ![test-folder](./docs/assets/test-folder.png)

 ### In case of updates